 It's easy to come up with excuses when you don't want to exercise.
-"I have bad knees" is one of many.
-However, reducing your activity level may weaken your muscles and make the problem worse.
+"I have bad knees" is one of many, and if you have bad knees, you may feel you should avoid exercise.
+However, reducing your activity level may weaken the muscles that support your knee and make the problem worse.
 Don't let knee problems get in the way of your health--there are plenty of exercises that put very little strain on your knees.
-Managing your knee health with exercises such as stretching, and physical therapy is required to avoiding costly surgeries or pain medications overuse.
+Managing your knee health with safe exercises followed by safe stretching, and including physical therapy as needed, can you help you avoid costly surgeries or pain medications overuse.

 Dos and Don'ts